 ISC Companies and affiliate Adams-ISC are distributors of mechanical power transmission parts.
 We can also supply some parts for fluid power applications.
 For more information about the brands we offer and/or pricing, please contact us by phone 763-559-0033, by email firstname.lastname@example.org, or by filling out our online contact form.

 Valves are used on hydraulic pumps and air compressors to control fluid direction, pressure, and flow rate.
 Valves are found in most industrial processes including: water and sewage processing, mining, power generation, oil processing, gas and petroleum, food manufacturing, chemical and plastic manufacturing, and many other fields.
 Valve mechanisms are classified as a spool, poppet, slide, rotary, and diaphragm.

-Used in both pneumatic and hydraulic valves.
+- Spool Mechanism: Used in both pneumatic and hydraulic valves.
 They slide inside a sleeve, controlling flow between two ports.
 Characteristics include a short stroke, low friction, requires little actuation force, and is suitable for high pressures.

-A poppet is a component in the valve that covers an internal passage and is held in place by air pressure and a spring.
+- Poppet Mechanism: A poppet is a component in the valve that covers an internal passage and is held in place by air pressure and a spring.
 Cartridge valves consist of a poppet, sleeve, and spring that are contained in a machined manifold block.
 When actuated, a stem pushes the poppet away from the seat to allow air flow.
 They are used for heavy flows with minimum pressure drop.

 Pressure Control Valves

 Pressure control valves modulate pressure level in fluid-power circuits.
 There are several types available and they are categorized by function.